-A child with four unexcused absences and/or tardies is to receive counseling by the school principal or his/her designee, and to receive a home contact from his/her school.
+Designated school personnel should attempt to contact the parent/guardian or any student eighteen (18) years or older by utilizing the Hopkins County Schools truancy letter for any child student with at least four unexcused absences and/or tardies is to receive counseling by the school principal or his/her designee, and to receive a home contact from his/her school.
 This is to be recorded on the Hopkins County Schools Truancy Report and a dated letter sent home.
+The letter should be documented on the Truancy Tab.